ahmadstiff/caer/caer-sc/README.md

-# 🛠 Deploy & Validate Smart Contracts with Foundry (TraCrafter)
+# 🛠 Deploy & Validate Smart Contracts with Foundry (Caér)

 This guide details the process to deploy, test, and verify the smart contracts for the TraCrafter project using [Foundry](https://github.com/foundry-rs/foundry).